insurance changes

 an overview of insurance changes and new non-lapsing binding nominations from 1 July 2026

-We're making some important changes to our insurance arrangements from 1 July 2026, including reducing insurance fees.
+We've made some important changes to our insurance arrangements from 1 July 2026, including reducing insurance fees.
 This applies to HESTA Super and HESTA Personal Super members eligible for insurance cover.

 some highlights